The Bond Market as a Forecaster of Economic Conditions

 “Whereas most earlier analysis has focused on documenting historical relationships, the use of the yield curve as a forecasting device in real time raises a number of practical issues that have not been clearly settled …How should the slope of the yield curve be defined?
 What measure of economic activity should be used to assess the yield curve's predictive power?
 The current variety of approaches to producing and interpreting yield curve forecasts may lead to misreadings of the signal in real time.”

 Having said this, it should also be noted that the inverted yield curve has given strong signals over time.
-In fact, each of the last seven recessions has been preceded by an inverted curve.
-However, according to an article by CNBC, during an inverted curve in August 2019, a recession—if it happens usually—comes several months after the inversion.
+In fact, each of the last seven recessions has been preceded by an inverted curve However, according to an analysis by Credit Suisse, a recession—if it happens usually— comes several months after the inversion.

 Reasons for False Signals